Cleaner Shrimp Care Guide: The Reef Tank’s Most Fascinating Cleanup Crew Member

 Origins And Habitat

-As one of their common names suggests, the Pacific cleaner shrimp can be found throughout the Pacific Ocean, more specifically in the Indo-Pacific around Indonesia and Australia.
+As one of their common names suggests, the Pacific cleaner shrimp is found throughout the Pacific Ocean, more specifically in the Indo-Pacific around Indonesia and Australia.
 Some populations have also been observed in the Red Sea and have some variation in appearance.

 Interestingly, cleaner shrimp are born as males but transition into hermaphrodites as they mature.
 This is known as protandric simultaneous hermaphroditism and is unique to the Lysmata genus as well as a few other decapods.